jai099/QRDine/README.md

 # QRDine
-This is a project on QR Based Restraunt Food Ordering System
+This is a project on QR Based Restraunt Food Ordering System.

+# Created by DEv, Uday, kartik, Jay, Ansh